Concerning the COVID-19 situation:

 because the lower 3rd gear is larger in diameter than the stock

-one, slight grinding of inside the transmission case may be needed.
+one, slight grinding of inside the transmission housing may be needed.

 After completion, rotate the gears by hand using the input shaft with the shift forks in the neutral position, the gears should turn freely and there should be no strange sounds.
 Shift all the gears into position and look at the gear teeth mesh.
 They should be perfectly aligned.
 If one or two isn't aligned, then a couple of spacers are in the wrong place.
 And if there is a noise, the only two things that could be causing it is the shift fork(s) wasn't ground enough to clear the gears or the lower inside portion of the transmission housing to clear the lower 3rd speed gear wasn't ground away enough.

-And if you were wondering, ALL Cub Cadet transaxles are offset to the right when standing behind the tractor.
+And if you were wondering, ALL Cub Cadet transaxles are offset to the right when sitting on the tractor or standing behind the tractor.
 They did this so the driveshaft will clear the steering box and so the driveshaft will be inline with the engine crankshaft centerline on the single cylinder Kohler engines.

 How To Install Three (3) Forward Pulling Gears (with working reverse)